🚨 Scam Guide · 2026

 📍 Lake Pichola ghats, boat launch areas

-Beautiful, right?
-Mid-ride, he positions the boat perfectly in front of the Taj Lake Palace and pulls out a camera: 'Special photo, only ₹500!'
-Before you can decline, he's taken 20 shots.
+Mid-ride, he positions the boat perfectly in front of the Lake Palace and pulls out a camera.
+'Special photo, only ₹500.'
+Before you can decline, he has taken twenty shots.
 Now he wants ₹500 per photo.
-The prints are poor quality, and you could have taken better shots on your phone.
+The prints are poor quality, the framing is uniform, and you could have taken better shots on your phone in the same minute.

 Red Flags